BestTimesToVisit.com Logo

 packing

 Pack light, but smart!
-Think breathable fabrics like linen and cotton for the desert heat.
-Definitely bring a scarf or pashmina – it's a lifesaver for sun protection, dust storms, and even for covering your head respectfully when visiting villages.
-A headlamp is also surprisingly useful for navigating your riad at night or for stargazing.
+Think breathable fabrics for the desert heat, and definitely bring a scarf or pashmina.
+It's your best friend for sun protection, dust storms, and even a bit of modesty when visiting villages.
+A headlamp is also surprisingly useful for navigating your riad or campsite after dark.

 money